BRohrig/black_thursday/README.md

 * Tell us about 1) a unit test and 2) an integration test that you are particularly proud of.
 Please include file name(s) and line number(s).

-  For integrated a test in sales_analyst_spec lines 530-533, we have to be able to test out #sales_anlayst.most_sold_item_for_merchant against #sales_analyst.items.find_by_id, reaching into another class for that find_by_id method.
-For a unit test, in sales_analyst_spec, #average_item_price_for_merchant tested on lines 61-65, we are just testing the sales analyst method.
+For a unit test, in sales_analyst_spec, #average_item_price_for_merchant tested on lines 62-68, we are just testing the sales analyst method.
+For integrated a test in sales_analyst_spec lines 555-559, we have to be able to test out #sales_anlayst.most_sold_item_for_merchant against #sales_analyst.items.find_by_id, reaching into another class for that find_by_id method.

 * Is there anything else you would like instructors to know?

   We found value in learning how to effectively communicate and split up the work between a small group.

+## Questions

+1. Anthony: When is the appropriate time to use mocks & stubs?
+1. Alastair: Why when moving tests from the reposable to the specific spec file are simplecov numbers not aligning?
+For example, when running simplecov with tests in reposable 97.2% and then running simplecov with tests in specific spec files outcome: 97.15% [percentages are an example, not literal]
+1. Drew: Would there have been a good use case for superclasses in this project?
+1. Brady: Is there a limit to the number of helper methods that are preferred? (i.e. the last 2 methods in sales_analyst)